Toom–Cook multiplication: Recomposition

 And this is in fact the product of 1234567890123456789012 and 987654321987654321098.

 Interpolation matrices for various k

 Here we give common interpolation matrices for a few different common small values of km and kn.

 Toom-1

-Toom-1 (km = kn = 1) requires 1 evaluation point, here chosen to be 0.
-It degenerates to long multiplication, with an interpolation matrix of the identity matrix:
+Applying formally the definition, we may consider Toom-1 (km = kn = 1).
+This does not yield a multiplication algorithm, but a recursive algorithm that never halts, as it trivially reduces each input instance to a recursive call with the same instance.
+The algorithm requires 1 evaluation point, whose value is irrelevant, as it is used only to "evaluate" constant polynomials.
+Thus, the interpolation matrix is the identity matrix:

 Toom-1.5

-Toom-1.5 (km = 2, kn = 1) requires 2 evaluation points, here chosen to be 0 and ∞.
+Toom-1.5 (km = 2, kn = 1) is still degenerate: it recursively reduces one input by halving its size, but leaves the other input unchanged, hence we can make it into a multiplication algorithm only if we supply a 1 × n multiplication algorithm as a base case (whereas the true Toom–Cook algorithm reduces to constant-size base cases).
+It requires 2 evaluation points, here chosen to be 0 and ∞.
 Its interpolation matrix is then the identity matrix:

-This also degenerates to long multiplication: both coefficients of one factor are multipled by the sole coefficient of the other factor.
+The algorithm is essentially equivalent to a form of long multiplication: both coefficients of one factor are multiplied by the sole coefficient of the other factor.

 Toom-2

 Toom-2 (km = 2, kn = 2) requires 3 evaluation points, here chosen to be 0, 1, and ∞.
 It is the same as Karatsuba multiplication, with an interpolation matrix of:

 Toom-2.5

 Toom-2.5 (km = 3, kn = 2) requires 4 evaluation points, here chosen to be 0, 1, −1, and ∞.
 It then has an interpolation matrix of: